Annas: Ananus ben Ananus (63)

+High Priest post

 References in the Mosaic Law to "the death of the high priest" suggest that the high-priesthood was ordinarily held for life.
-Annas was still called "high priest" even after his dismissal, along with Caiaphas (Luke 3:2), perhaps for that reason.
-It is also thought that Annas also may have been acting as president of the Sanhedrin, or a coadjutor of the high priest.
+The post would then go to the High Priest's son.
+This tradition continued until the rule of the Hasmoneans in 167 BC.
+According to (Luke 3:2), Annas was still called "high priest" after his dismissal, perhaps in respect of the old tradition.

+Before 191 BC the High Priest acted as the ex officio head of the Sanhedrin, However, this changed when the Sanhedrin lost confidence in the High Priest's ability to serve as its head.
+As such, it is unlikely that Annas was recognised as head of the Sanhedrin.

 In the New Testament

 The trial of Jesus

-Although Caiaphas was the properly appointed high priest, Annas, being his father-in-law and a former incumbent of the office, he possibly retained some of the power attached to the position.
+Although Caiaphas was the properly appointed high priest, Annas, being his father-in-law and a former incumbent of the office, possibly retained some of the power attached to the position.
 According to the Gospel of John (the event is not mentioned in other accounts), Jesus was first brought before Annas, whose palace was closer.
 Annas questioned him regarding his disciples and teaching, and then sent him on to Caiaphas, where some members of the Sanhedrin had met, and where in Matthew's account the first trial of Jesus took place.